chebfun/chebsite/docs/functions/chebfun/interp1.md

 ---
-title: """interp1"""
+title: "interp1"
 layout: function-reference-item
-class_name: """chebfun"""
+class_name: "chebfun"
-function_name: """interp1"""
+function_name: "interp1"
-snippet: """CHEBFUN polynomial interpolant at any distribution of points."""
+snippet: "CHEBFUN polynomial interpolant at any distribution of points."
-qualifiers: """Static"""
+qualifiers: "Static"
-return_type: """f"""
+return_type: "f"
-arguments: """(x, y, method, dom)"""
+arguments: "(x, y, method, dom)"
 ---

- INTERP1   CHEBFUN polynomial interpolant at any distribution of points.
+<pre class="help-text"> INTERP1   CHEBFUN polynomial interpolant at any distribution of points.
     P = CHEBFUN.INTERP1(X, Y), where X and Y are vectors, returns the CHEBFUN P defined on the domain [X(1), X(end)] corresponding to the polynomial interpolant through the data Y(j) at points X(j).